Student complaints procedure

 The university makes a clear distinction between appeals against Assessment Board decisions, which are managed by the Academic Support Office, and expressions of dissatisfaction about other service provision, which are dealt with in accordance with the complaints procedure described in this document.
 Any complaint to the Student Appeals and Conduct Officer which appears to be an academic appeal will be referred to the Academic Support Office for consideration.

 The university complaints procedure is available to all students and alumnus of the university to enable them to raise any concerns about service provision, including matters relating to discrimination in any form.
-If you require further information about this procedure please contact email@example.com and on the team will assist you.
+If you require further information about this procedure please contact firstname.lastname@example.org and the team will assist you.

 The policy of the university is that no person (student, staff or visitor) is discriminated against, either directly or indirectly, on the grounds of their race, colour, ethnic or natural origin or nationality, gender, marital status, age, disability, sexual orientation, religious or political beliefs, disability or offending background.
 No person shall be discriminated against or adversely affected for making a complaint.